undo76/toolkitr/README.md

-# LLM Toolbox
+# ToolKitR

 A lightweight Python library for creating and managing function tools that integrate with any LLM provider supporting function calling.
-LLM Toolbox provides type-safe function registration with automatic JSON Schema generation from Python type hints.
+ToolKitR provides type-safe function registration with automatic JSON Schema generation from Python type hints.

 ## Features